wacncontent/CustomizeTool/output/articles/app-service-web/app-service-environment-with-internal-load-balancer.md

 An ILB ASE enables network isolation for your apps as the apps are not accessible or even known by the internet.
 This is excellent for hosting intranet sites such as line of business applications.
 When you need to restrict access even further you can still use Network Security Groups(NSGs) to control access at the network level.

 If you wish to use NSGs to further restrict access then you need to make sure you do not break the communication that the ASE needs in order to operate.
 Even though the HTTP/HTTPS access is only through the ILB used by the ASE the ASE still depends on resource outside of the VNet.
-To see what network access is still required look at the information in the document on [Controlling Inbound Traffic to an Azure Environment][ControlInbound] and the document on [Network Configuration Details for Azure Environments with ExpressRoute][ExpressRoute].
+To see what network access is still required look at the information in the document on [Controlling Inbound Traffic to an App Service Environment][ControlInbound] and the document on [Network Configuration Details for App Service Environments with ExpressRoute][ExpressRoute].

 To configure your NSGs you need to know the IP address that is used by Azure to manage your ASE.
 That IP address is also the outbound IP address from your ASE if it makes internet requests.
 To find this IP address go to **Settings -> Properties** and find the **Outbound IP Address**.